Ser Chö Ösel Ling Retreat Center

 The Facility

-Exercise Halls.
-These spaces are designed for specific practices during long retreat, and serve as dorms, yoga halls, or meeting spaces at other times.
+5. Multipurpose Rooms These spaces are designed for specific practices during long retreat, and serve as dorms, yoga halls, or meeting spaces at other times.

 In 2001, KCC purchased 240 acres of wooded land north of Goldendale, Washington.
 Over the next decade, the community built a facility designed to accommodate retreats of all lengths, including fully cloistered, traditional three-year retreats like the one that concluded in 2018.